 Undoubtedly, I am no expert on travel in Albania.
-However, having visited this beautiful country over the past seventeen years, I do have an enlightened view on what you can expect upon arrival to the 'Land of Eagles.'
+However, having visited this beautiful country over the past seventeen years, I do have an enlightened view of what you can expect upon arrival to the 'Land of Eagles.'

 First and foremost, after you get through the throng of other tourists in the 'Foreign Visitors' line at the passport checkpoint in Nënë Tereza Airport, you will quickly realize how kind and generous the Albanian people are.
-Albanians live and die by many mottos that they were brought up to believe, much like how you and I believe that Motown is an essential tool to cleaning house.
+Albanians live and die by many mottos that they were brought up to believe, much like how you and I believe that Motown is an essential tool to cleaning the house.

 Ingrained into every Albanian is the idea that the guest is the most important element to any home.
 There is a phrase which I have framed and proudly displayed on our living room wall, 'Before the house belongs to the Albanian, it belongs to God and the Guest.'
 This belief is derived from their ancient customary laws of Kanun dating back to pre-Islamic times.
 (If you don't know it yet, Albania was ruled by Muslim Turkey (AKA Ottoman Empire) from 1386-1912...more on that later.)
-The Kanun was a written guide of rules for Albanians to follow, which made it difficult and down right impossible for other cultures and religions to inundate the beautiful stubbornness of pure Albanian culture, even after thousands of years.
-An extension of this motto is that it is the homeowners obligation to take in strangers, offer them food, shelter and to physically protect them from harm, no matter what.
+The Kanun was a written guide of rules for Albanians to follow, which made it difficult and downright impossible for other cultures and religions to inundate the beautiful stubbornness of pure Albanian culture, even after thousands of years.
+An extension of this motto is that it is the homeowner's obligation to take in strangers, offer them food, shelter and physically protect them from harm, no matter what.